explodinglabs/jsonrpcserver/README.rst

     app = Flask(__name__)
     app.register_blueprint(bp)

-Add a route to pass requests on to the handling methods.
+Add a route to dispatch requests on to the handling methods.

 .. sourcecode:: python